 With a population of about 2.8 million people, massive vacation/service industry, strong work force and amazing weather...
 South Florida is one of the most transient, popular areas on the planet.
 What does this mean for rental property investing?
 There are thousands of tenants at all times of the year looking to rent.
 There is a constant flow of real estate properties for sale and for rent in most every area, and within most every price range.
-These factors, coupled with higher than average rental rates means landlords, when using smart strategy, will win in the rental property investing game.
+These factors, coupled with higher than average rental rates means landlords, when using smart strategy, will win with rental property investing in South Florida.

 Current Challenges in the South Florida real estate market?

 1. Property values have been rising steadily over the past few years

 2. Interest rates have been rising steadily with more small hikes predicted

 3. Both factors cannot coexist successfully.

 What does this mean??

 If you are new to rental property investing, need to become a landlord because you aren't able to sell right now, or you tried flipping and got stuck with a property you aren't able to sell... it's crucial that you take the time to learn the ins and outs of landlording, all the potential pitfalls, and equip yourself with the knowledge (and professional help) to set up and run everything legally and SMARTLY!